Badshah789/JS-Hindi-Apna-College/README.md

 # JS-Hindi-Apna-College
-A code Repo for javascript series at Apna College website
+A code Repo for javascript series at Apna College website.